mauriciomd/js-expert/readme.md

 ## Course JS Expert by Erick Wendel

 This repository contains the code developed during the course, including all the examples and final projects.
+NOTE: All examples were developed using node 14.16.0

 ## Table of content